Kubernetes Pod Abnormal Restart Inspection¶

 ]

-Note: In the self-built DataFlux Func, when writing custom inspection handling functions, additional filtering conditions can also be added (refer to example code configurations).
-Note that parameters configured in Guance Studio will override those set in the custom inspection handling function.
+Note: In your self-hosted DataFlux Func, when writing custom inspection processing functions, you can also add filter conditions (refer to the sample code configuration).
+However, note that parameters configured in Guance Studio will override those set in the custom inspection processing function.

 from guance_monitor__runner import Runner